-Why is clinical design in architecture, interior & product design so on-vogue leading us to a Lab Trend?
+Why is clinical design in architecture, interior design, and product design so on-vogue, leading us to a Lab Trend?

-The trend main focus is on creating clinical and futuristic environments, almost “modern monasteries for science” for a specific sector.
+The trend’s primary focus is creating clinical and futuristic environments, almost “modern monasteries for science” for a specific sector.

-The trend is now evolving towards a more critical approach, capable of questioning issues related to science, technology and sustainability.
-Lab-grown skins are now used within the cosmetic industry to end the testing on animals, which is not just an ethical choice but a practical one, as these skins are much better simulation of human skin.
+The trend is now evolving towards a more critical approach, capable of questioning science, technology, and sustainability issues.
+Lab-grown skins are currently used within the cosmetic industry to end the testing on animals, which is not just an ethical choice but a practical one, as these skins are much better simulations of human skin.
 Environmental awareness is also behind the cruelty-free leathers created in laboratories that can provide new, usually vegan, materials.

 Lab-grown luxury is developing fast: biotech and innovative techniques are implemented to create luxury materials, such as low carbon footprint diamonds or craft protein-based silk weaved in laboratories, such as Stella McCartney’s silk made by the California-based lab Bolt Threads.

 1// THE INFLUENCE OF THE NEW BEAUTY/HEALTH INDUSTRY

-The beauty industry has its fair share with a strong geographic focus on South Corea.
-As customers recur more and more to social media for their makeup routine inspiration, companies have focused on enhancing the customization and personalization of their productsat the point to allow their customers to create them at home.
+The beauty industry has its fair share, with a strong geographic focus on South Corea.
+As customers increasingly recur to social media for their makeup routine inspiration, companies have focused on enhancing the customization and personalization of their products to the point of allowing their customers to create them at home.
 Also, the increased importance of inclusive beauty conversations and the need for “clean” products around the globe are leaving their mark on the beauty industry.
-Last but not least, as beauty and health are becoming almost synonims, part of our society has started to see wellness and lifestyle as problems to be “bio-hacked” to optimize one’s health.
+Lastly, as beauty and health are becoming almost synonymous, part of our society has started to see wellness and lifestyle as problems to be “bio-hacked” to optimize one’s health.

 XYZ Formula flagship store by WGNB Architects